fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 ![](/images/hugo/representation_screen.jpg)

-##### Figure 4: Screenshots from a web application we built that allows you to explore semantic search query results, explore a visualization of embeddings and perform live search.
+##### Figure 5: Screenshots from a web application we built that allows you to explore semantic search query results, explore a visualization of embeddings and perform live search.
 Full source code [here](https://github.com/fastforwardlabs/imageanalysis_cml).

 To demonstrate how representations can be used for a concrete task, let us consider the task of semantic image search.
 We define semantic search as follows

 <div style="border-bottom: 1px dashed grey; background-color:#E5E5E5; padding: 10px; margin-bottom:10px">
  Given a dataset of existing images, and a new arbitrary image (query image), find a subset of images from the dataset that are most similar to the query image.
 </div>

 A simplified implementation of semantic search outlined as a three-step process.

-- Feature Extraction: First, a pretrained CNN model is used to extract features (represented as vectors) from each image in the dataset.
+- Feature Extraction: First, a pretrained CNN model is used to extract features (vector representation) for each image in the dataset.
+Note that depending on the layer within the model, we may have vectors of varied sizes.
+In the example snippet below, we load an EfficientNetB0 model from the keras model zoom and use its last layer before (`include_top=False`) its linear classifier as a feature extractor.
+This yields a vector of size `(1, 7, 7, 1280)` or `62720` when flattened, per image.

 {{< highlight python "linenos=table,hl_lines=8 15-17,linenostart=0" >}}